yuzhang-deepmap/dazel/README.md

 ```

 This was a simple build and run.
-The command line arguments were sent as is into the docker container, and the output was run again inside the container.
+The command line arguments were sent as-is into the docker container, and the output was run in the same manner inside the container.

-Running the command for the first time will start the container on it's own, and it will automatically detect if there is need to rebuild or restart the container.
+Running the command for the first time will start the container on it's own, and it will automatically detect if there is need to rebuild or restart the container (if the Dockerfile is newer than the conatiner).
 You can configure anything you need through the ".dazelrc" file in the same directory.
 Take a look at the configuration section for information on how to write one.